xuyangy/syntax-tree-surfer/README.md

 1. boolean: if false then it will jump to the beginning of the node, if true it jumps to the end.

-1. lua table: a table that contains strings, each tring is a vim command example: { "normal!
+1. lua table: a table that contains strings, each string is a vim command example: { "normal!
 O", "normal!
 O", "startinsert" }

 ---